Does this ever happen to you when you’re viewing a Facebook page?

 An online entrepreneur posts something on a Facebook group that captures your attention.
-If you’re not friends on Facebook, you click on their profile looking for their Facebook business page to find out more about them and their business.
+You click on their profile looking for their Facebook business page to find out more about them and their business.
 Once on their profile page, you click on the “About” tab, NADA, not even a website address.
-Sometimes you see the last place that they worked as their current 9-5 job, their high school, completely unrelated to what they say their business is about in the Facebook group.
+Sometimes you see the last place that they worked as their current 9-5 job.
+Other times you see their high school, completely unrelated to what they say their business is about in the Facebook group.
 Their About page on Facebook looks like this.

 If you were lost in the wilderness would you do everything in your power to leave clues and make it easy to find you, or would you sit somewhere and just assume that people will find you?
 The same is true if you are building a business online.
 You can’t sit and wait for people to discover you.

 This is just one of the common mistakes entrepreneurs make on their Facebook page.
 Today I’m sharing with you 3 mistakes that you’re making on your Facebook page and how to avoid them.

 If you decide to have an online business, you can’t have everything on your profile private on your Facebook page.
 Don’t assume that people will know where to find you.
 Make yourself visible and guide them to where to find you.

 Where do I need to be so that people can find me online?

 How can I make it easier for them to get in touch with me and continue that relationship?

 Your personal Facebook profile doesn’t have to be public, but you have the option to make part of your personal profile public.
 Link your profile to your business page, add your business website address and make them both public.